Arsnael/james-project/src/site/markdown/server/manage-webadmin.md

  - 204: OK
  - 400: Alias structure or member is not valid
  - 400: The alias source exists as an user already
+ - 400: Source and destination can't be the same!

 ### Removing an alias of an user